Saturday, April 24, 2010

 Rodriguez would be implying that other players are not as dedicated.
 Others would be inferring.

-Another one: Clausen would later be told by Coach John Fox that the Panthers had tried to get up to the top of the second round to pick him...
+ANOTHER ONE: Clausen would later be told by Coach John Fox that the Panthers had tried to get up to the top of the second round to pick him...

 This would read better as Coach John Fox later told Clausen that...